mrphoenix300/university-management-system/README.md

 ## 🤝 Contributing

-This was a university project, but contributions and improvements are welcome
+This was a university project, but contributions and improvements are welcome.

 ## 📜 License